The-MMORPG-Project/website/.github/README.md

     - Command History
 2. Fast Serialization / Deserialization with BinaryFormatter and BinaryReader
 3. Reliable UDP Networking with ENet

-**Web Server**

-1. User Authentication
-2. MySQL Database to Store User Accounts, Account Information and Purchases (account info / purchases not started on yet)

-**Client**

-1. UI Flow to Demonstrate Communication with Web Server / ENet Server
-2. RPG Demo demonstrating the flow of RPG elements syrnonized over the network (planned / not here yet)

 ## Contributing